top of page

 In 2016 Glooscap installed two EV charging stations at Glooscap Landing, including one of the first level 3 DC chargers in Nova Scotia.
 Glooscap partnered with Nova Scotia Power to make this a reality and the site was used as a testing grounds for the future NSPI EV charging network.
 Learn more here.

-Two more Level 3 DC fast chargers are under construction in 2024.
+Two more Level 3 DC fast chargers are now operational.

 20250302_150244_edited.jpg